Is Use of the Name Jehovah a Mark of True Christians?

 A Biblical Response

 The evidence shows that neither Jesus nor the apostles made regular use of the name YHWH in their religious speech.
 In many instances this evidence comes in the context of the very proof texts the Watchtower cites on the subject.
-In what follows, we will quote regularly from the NWT so as to establish this evidence from their own official version of the Bible.
+In what follows, we will quote regularly from the NWT in order to establish this evidence from their own official version of the Bible.

 1. The “name” that Jesus revealed was the name Father, not the name Yahweh.